Free Walking Tour Berlin

 Potsdamer Platz

-Potsdamer Platz, once one of the busiest intersections in Europe, was divided by the Berlin Wall.
-Today, it has been revitalized into a bustling hub of culture, commerce, and entertainment.
-While you won’t find an intact piece of the wall at Potsdamer Platz, there are markers and informational plaques that highlight where the wall used to stand.
-Take a stroll through this vibrant square and imagine what it was like when the wall stood in its midst.
+Potsdamer Platz, which was one of the Europe’s busiest crossroad before was cut by the Berlin Wall.
+Today it has been successfully transformed into a vibrant center of culture, business and leisure.
+Though there is no part of the piece of the wall at Potsdamer Platz, there are signs, and several plates that inform visitors of the location of the wall.
+Walk through this colourful square and try to picture what it was like when there was a wall in the middle.

 Topography of Terror